KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 | max_renewable   | 8.94   | 4.49  | -2.75   | 21.11   | 366    |

 Interpretation:

-- Using forecasted carbon intensity directly (low_intensity) yields an average daily CO₂ reduction of around 10 - 11%.
+- Using forecasted carbon intensity directly (low_intensity) yields an average daily CO₂ reduction of around 10 - 11%
-- On the cleanest days, reductions exceed 20% while preserving total energy use.
+- On the cleanest days, reductions exceed 20% while preserving total energy use
-- The max_renewable strategy is weaker on average and has a non-trivial number of days where emissions increase (down to about −2.8%).
+- The max_renewable strategy is weaker on average and has a non-trivial number of days where emissions increase (down to about −2.8%)
-- Renewable share is not a perfect proxy for carbon intensity: high renewable share can coincide with relatively high emissions when balancing or backup generation is active.
+- Renewable share is not a perfect proxy for carbon intensity: high renewable share can coincide with relatively high emissions when balancing or backup generation is active

 ## Results: EV Household (14 kWh/day + 7 kWh EV Charging)
 A second profile models a household with an EV:

-- Same base 14 kWh/day household load.
+- Same base 14 kWh/day household load
-- Additional 7 kWh/day EV charging, treated as fully flexible within an evening/night window.
+- Additional 7 kWh/day EV charging, treated as fully flexible within an evening/night window
-- EV charging is allocated initially in the early evening and then shifted according to the strategy.
+- EV charging is allocated initially in the early evening and then shifted according to the strategy

 Summary for 2024: